-New Travel Trends: Workation, Revenge Travel, Once-in-a-Lifetime Trips…
+New Travel Trends: Workation, Revenge Travel, Low Travel…

-New travel trends are emerging.
-People’s lifestyles have been completely twisted around during the pandemic, as well as their definitions of relaxation and vacation.
-Being tired of staying at home or barely being able to travel domestically, travelers are now looking for reality escapes different from what they used to be.
-They appreciate nature and freedom so much more, they have enough money, and days off stacked.
-They are craving mental and physical reset.
-Here are a few of the new travel trends which have been recognized by the leading travel agencies recently.
+Tired of staying at home or barely being able to travel domestically, travelers are now looking for reality escapes different from what they used to be.
+They appreciate nature and freedom so much more, have enough money, and have days off stacked.
+They are craving a mental and physical reset.
+Here are a few new travel trends recognized by the leading travel agencies recently.

-‘As a result, revenge travelers can be more likely to try a more exotic location, spend more money to travel or a combination of both’, reports Forbes.
+‘As a result, revenge travelers can be more likely to try a more exotic location, spend more money to travel or a combination of both,’ reports Forbes.

 Workation